Janowoj/simple-components/README.md

 ]

 // We want to pass down the props to the Table component and show the table with the data.

+### Table component implementation:

+// Inside Table component in the return state we will write a JSX that will show the table with the data.

+### Making table component reusable:

+// Requirements:

+// 1.
+Variable number of rows
+// 2.
+Variable number of columns
+// 3. # (number of) columns doesn't have to match # of properties in object.
+We want to dictate which properties we want to show in the table.
+// 4.
+Some columns are sortable
+// 5.
+Sortable columns can sort different kinds of values (strings, numbers, dates)
+// 6.
+Cells can be calculated using multiple properties
+// 7.
+Cells can display arbitrary data